onpointtech/agency-portal-v2/README.md

 # Welcome to our angular portal
 We made this portal to recreate the original agency portal, to go about upgrading angular 1 to angular 8.

-# Guide on how to use this project (and develop angular 8)
+This is our guide to use this project in the future

 ## How to download and install the portal (Windows)
 Install git from